A New World Economy

 Of course, it will take much more than a fresh start to change man’s faulty systems of economics.
 Mankind will need to be re-educated according to God’s law.

-But since the days of Adam, mankind in general has rejected this proposition and instead sought after wealth and riches on his own terms—and as influenced by Satan the devil.
-“Do ye think that the scripture saith in vain, The spirit that dwelleth in us lusteth to envy?” (v.
-5).
+But since the days of Adam, mankind in general has rejected this proposition and instead sought after wealth and riches on its own terms—and as influenced by Satan the devil.
+“Do ye think that the scripture saith in vain, The spirit that dwelleth in us lusteth to envy?” (verse 5).
 The way of this world is simply the way of get.
 It’s natural for human nature to covet.
-The Apostle Paul attributed “the love of money” as a root cause of evil (i Tim.
-6:10).
+The Apostle Paul attributed “the love of money” as a root cause of evil (1 Timothy 6:10).
 It is this competitive nature in man that must change before economic reform will ever be able to last.

-Notice what else the Prophet Micah wrote about this millennial setting: “But they shall sit every man under his vine and under his fig tree; and none shall make them afraid: for the mouth of the Lord of hosts hath spoken it” (v.
-4).
-God’s economy in the World Tomorrow will revolve around land ownership, just as it did in ancient Israel (i Kings 4:25).
+Notice what else the Prophet Micah wrote about this millennial setting: “But they shall sit every man under his vine and under his fig tree; and none shall make them afraid: for the mouth of the Lord of hosts hath spoken it” (verse 4).
+God’s economy in the World Tomorrow will revolve around land ownership, just as it did in ancient Israel (1 Kings 4:25).

 While I do not mean to suggest that early life in America was utopian, as far as land ownership goes it was much closer to the way God will set up His society than anything else we see today.
 God never intended human beings to bunch up by the millions, one on top of another—none of them owning land—crammed into over-crowded, crime-infested, heavily polluted cities.
 He wants everyone to have their own space on their own land so they can learn to beautify and maintain that little creation—like God does with His creation!